-3.11 CONCEPTS & MODELS: How is diversity integrated into concepts and models?
+6. CONCEPTS & MODELS: How is diversity integrated in concepts and theoretical models?

 A critical review can reveal implicit or explicit assumptions with regard to diversity.
 It can indicate whether a framework is suitable for your research or if an adaptation is needed.